Awestruck – The Miracles of Awe

 Embracing wonder makes miracles happen.
 Awe can transform our mental health.
 Most of the field of psychiatry remains (as it does today) focused on illness, pathology, and suffering.
-In contrast to the disease model, which focuses on how to best undo negative conditions, the real panacea is awe and other positive mental states.
-Awe motivates virtue.
+In contrast to the disease model, which focuses on how to best undo negative conditions, the real panacea is absolute altruism (total removal of “self” from anything egoistic, becoming equivalent in form to the Creator).
+Such a state is greatly motivated by the experience of awe and other positive mental states.

-Awe is always a manifestation of unconditional love.
+Awe always triggers a manifestation of unconditional love.
 Awe is purity, innocence, and honesty together.
-The key is that we encounter something that exceeds our routine frame of reference and spurs us to move our awareness from the rational mind into the heart area.
-Not the physical heart, of course.
+The key is that we encounter something that exceeds our routine frame of reference and spurs us to move our awareness from the rational mind into the heart area, penetrating each heart through its broken walls.
+Experiencing awe, a person accumulates psychic energy and grows its precious crystals (ringsels, śarīras in Buddhism).

-The two major forms of awe are: primitive (that the majority of the modern people experience and display) and refined (that the same people can experience if they evolve spiritually).
-On this page, we’re talking about the refined awe.
+The forms of awe are ranging from “primitive” (that many modern people experience and display) to so-called “awakened from Above” (that the same people can experience if they evolve spiritually).
+There are many forms of awe in the between, of course.
+On this page, we will talk about the “awakened from Above” awe.

 The moments of awe are both overwhelming and life changing.
 A key effect of awe is that we feel a sense of connection to something larger than ourselves.
 Awe blurs the line between the self and something much better than us, diminishes the ego, and links us to the greater forces that surround us in the world and the higher planes.